 - Diabetes: People with poorly controlled diabetes will have a lower success rate as compared to the non diabetic population.
 This doesn’t mean they can’t have an implant just that it may need more healing time.

 - Quality of the bone: Bone is different in different locations of our jaws.
 The quality of the bone in our lower jaw in the front is really good.
 The bone in the back of our upper jaw is typically softer and will require more healing time.

 Implants act as platforms for which we can do many things.

-Dental implants are fantastic they are life changing, they are a routine part of the dentistry we do today.
+Dental implants are fantastic they are life-changing, they are a routine part of the dentistry we do today.
 They are not experimental or weird at all.
 They are mainstream and used by millions of people successfully!
 If you think you or a member of your family could benefit from implants give us a call today.
-You can come in for a free consultation and find out what a dental implants can do for you!
+You can come in for a free consultation and find out what a dental implant can do for you!

 Give us a call today McOmie Family Dentistry 423-899-1112!
 We love our patients!